 Want to Buy Instead of DIY?

 At the time that we installed our floating corner shelves there were no shops out there that made anything like it.
 Since that time, UltraShelf (which you can find {here} has started selling floating shelves that are basically identical to mine (and they are giving my readers 25% off through this link!).
 They are completely customizable in size, thickness, wood type, and stain.
-I got the floating shelves in our bathroom from them and love them (you can read all about them and the specifics of the shelving I chose in {this post}:
+I got the floating shelves in our bathroom from them and love them (you can read all about them and the specifics of the shelving I chose in my post on our bathroom floating shelves:

 To create corner shelves using UltraShelf, you would need to buy two shelves to create one corner shelf – one that runs along the long wall and a second one that butts up against it on the shorter wall.
 Their shelves come complete with brackets and everything you need to hang them.